Last Updated on March 17, 2026

 GMAT format

 The GMAT format is fairly easy to understand for test-takers.
 Students must note that the format of the GMAT depends on the mode you are taking it in, i.e. online or in-person.
-The in-person GMAT test consists of four sections that are Analytical Writing, Integrated Reasoning, Quantitative, and Verbal.
+The in-person GMAT test consists of four sections: Analytical Writing, Integrated Reasoning, Quantitative, and Verbal.

 Here’s a tabulated version of the GMAT format information:

-In the Integrated Reasoning section, you can use an online calculator that is basic.
-For the Quantitative Reasoning part, it’s allowed to have a whiteboard (at home test).
-On the other hand, in-person test takers will receive one laminated notebook with dry-erase markers (testing center) for working out problems.
-Lastly, you cannot skip and go back to questions or change your answers during GMAT.
+In the Integrated Reasoning section, you can use an online calculator.
+For the Quantitative Reasoning part, you may use a whiteboard (at-home test).
+On the other hand, in-person test takers will receive one laminated notebook with dry-erase markers (testing centre) for working out problems.
+Lastly, you cannot skip and go back to questions or change your answers during the GMAT.

 What is a computer-adaptive test?